YosysHQ/nextpnr/docs/faq.md

 ### Why are you not just contributing to [Verilog to Routing](https://verilogtorouting.org)?

-We believe that [Verilog to Routing](https://verilogtorouting.org) is a great tool and many of the nextpnr developers have made (and continue to make) contributions to the project.
+We believe that [Verilog to Routing](https://verilogtorouting.org) is a great toolchain and many of the nextpnr developers have made (and continue to make) contributions to the project.

 VtR is an extremely flexible toolchain but focuses on research around FPGA